rafen/resto/README.md

 ## Dev Installation

-For this installation precedure we will assume that you have the following packeges already installed and configured in your system: python, [pip](https://pypi.python.org/pypi/pip), [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/)
+For this installation procedure we will assume that you have the following packages already installed and configured on your system: python, [pip](https://pypi.python.org/pypi/pip), [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/)

 Create a virtual env with virtualenvwrapper